haklein/Powder-O-Matic/README.md

 The Stepper A is being turned via UART commands.
 Stepper B uses the AccelStep library.

 Operation can be seen here: https://youtu.be/FhTphJCxM40

+The Autotrickler hardware (trickler and stepper motor adapter for the Lee Powder Thrower) can be bought here: https://www.autotrickler.com